cap-js/docs/java/event-handlers/index.md

 ```

 ::: tip
-The mapping between a query builer interface and an entity, is based on the `@CdsName` annotation of the query builder interface.
+The mapping between a query builder interface and an entity is based on the `@CdsName` annotation of the query builder interface.
 :::

 Entity data arguments work on all events that operate with a `CqnStatement`.
 This is the case for all CRUD events and custom bound actions or functions.